11 Iconic Perfumes of the 1980s

 Somehow, however, Love’s Baby Soft managed to become a true ’80s power perfume among the tween (or “preteen,” as the age group was called back then) and teen set.
 It probably helped that the perfume itself smelled like the lid had blasted off an economy-size bottle of baby powder and heavily dusted the person wearing it.
 It also most definitely helped that Love’s had dramatically changed its ad campaign to depict a tomboyish yet very stylish girl, hanging with the guys, accompanied by the slogan, “Underneath it all, she’s baby soft.”

 The only thing truly worth talking about when it comes to Christian Dior’s 1985 perfume Poison was its immediately recognizable and indescribably heavy yet mutable smell.
 While Love’s Baby Soft delivered a baby-powder bomb, Poison was nuclear grape gum.
 It was a scent that elbowed its way into a room, monopolized the conversation, and (maybe charmingly) overstayed its welcome.
 It could be deliciously intoxicating and nauseatingly headache-inducing.
-It could smell like the best combination of sex and danger, or it could smell like that aging aunt who flirted with all your professors at graduation.
+It could smell like the best combination of sex and danger, or it could smell like that aging aunt who flirted with all your boyfriends.

-In a 1972 trend piece about musk oil having recently become popular, TIME quoted Bernard Mitchell, president of Jovan, Inc., as saying, “The scent will stay with you maybe four days.
+In a 1972 trend piece about musk oil having recently become popular, TIME quoted Bernard Mitchell, then-president of Jovan, Inc., as saying, “The scent will stay with you maybe four days.
 It doesn’t wash off when you swim or bathe.”
 Based on its potency alone, Jovan Musk was certainly positioned to transition from a mere patchouli alternative (it was the ‘70s, man) to an ’80s power perfume.
 But then enter the Rolling Stones, and Jovan Musk truly became a contender.

 In 1981, Jovan paid the Rolling Stones $1 million to put the brand’s name on the tickets sold during the band’s American “Tattoo You” tour.
 It was the first brand to sponsor a rock tour, and the practice soon became a music-industry standard.
 In a November 2009 article, Guardian rock critic Alexis Petridis referred to Jovan Musk as cheap cologne and wrote of the corporate sponsorship, “Here was early evidence of the Stones’ redoubtable refusal to let dignity get in the way of making cash.”
 Though the Stones probably couldn’t lend Jovan the cachet of parfums like Opium, Obsession, or Poison, the band did give it some clout at the drugstore.